21 Incredibly Beautiful Places in Portugal to Visit Right Now

 Bem Lembrados Apartment

-The bright and well equipped Bem Lembrados Apartment in the centre of Cascais comes with 2 bedrooms, a kitchen with dishwasher and microwave, and 2 bathrooms.
-Within easy walking distance from the beach, restaurants and sightseeing spots of Cascais, it’s one of the most popular holiday apartments in Cascais.
+The bright and well-equipped Bem Lembrados Apartment in the centre of Cascais has 2 bedrooms, a kitchen with dishwasher and microwave, and two bathrooms.
+Within easy walking distance from the beach, restaurants and sightseeing spots of Cascais, it’s one of Cascais’s most popular holiday apartments.

 Pico do Arieiro – Madeira